illustration depicting a woman living with OCD and depression

 Practice self-compassion

-The dual challenge of OCD and depression requires a great deal of patience, understanding, and kindness – so make sure to direct some of that compassion towards yourself.
+The dual challenge of OCD and depression requires a great deal of patience, understanding, and kindness, so make sure to direct some of that compassion towards yourself.
 Recognize that recovery is a process and that setbacks are a normal part of the journey.

-Challenges and Opportunities in Treatment
+Challenges and Opportunities in Treating OCD and Depression

 Treating co-occurring OCD and depression can be challenging, as improvements in one condition don’t always lead to improvements in the other.
-While the comorbidity of OCD and depression presents significant challenges, it also offers an opportunity for integrated treatment approaches like a combination of psychotherapy and medications or TMS therapy and psychotherapy that address both conditions simultaneously, potentially leading to more comprehensive improvements in overall mental health.
+While the comorbidity of OCD and depression presents significant challenges, it also offers an opportunity for integrated treatment approaches like a combination of TMS therapy and medications or TMS and psychotherapy that address both conditions simultaneously, potentially leading to more comprehensive improvements in overall mental health.

 Some individuals may find that as their OCD symptoms improve through ERP therapy, their mood also lifts.
 Others may need to address depressive symptoms first to have the energy and motivation to engage fully in OCD treatment.
 The best way to get ahead is to work one-on-one with a mental health professional, building a personalized strategy that takes on each condition separately.